PopovVA/BitlyAnalitics/README.md

 # Bitly url shorterer

-Pjocets has been created for demonstrate how working Bitly API, creating shorty link and get amount clicks
+Pjocets was created for demonstrate how working Bitly API, creating shorty link and get amount clicks

 ## How to install